 Experimental Results

 The proposed method is implemented on VTM-3.0 [2].
 The simulations were performed following the JVET CTC [3].
-Results of Random Access (RA) configuration and Low-delay B (LB) configuration are summarized in the Table 2.
+Results of Random Access (RA) configuration and Low-delay B (LB) configuration are summarized in the Table 2 - Table 5 with different settings.
 More detail results can be found in the attached spreadsheets.